Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 Creating a productive workplace carries enormous significance for your company and your employees.
 It helps:

 The above is just scratching the surface of the benefits productivity will have across any company.
-The truth is, workplace productivity is the key to any organisation's success, whether you're running your own online bakery or a digital magazine.
+Workplace productivity is the key to any organisation's success, whether you're running your own online bakery or a digital magazine.

 Slack messages.
 Twitter notifications.
 Emails.
 Your Instagram feed.
 A message from your partner.
 The roughly thirty tabs you have open at any time.
 During work hours we're constantly dividing our attention between an array of apps, screens, pages and tasks.